johnnykv/heralding/README.md

  * Can be deployed independently or as part of the full beeswarm setup.
 * Feeder
  * Simulates a realistic environment using honeybees.
-* Correlator
+* Beekeeper
- * Processes log data from Hive and Feeder.
+ * Processes data from Hive and Feeder.
  * Reports malicious activity.
  * Generates configuration and crypto keys for a full beeswarm setup.
-Potentially Correlator could also generate bootable Hive and Feeder VM's.

 ## Hive